anoop2811/spring-integration-extensions/spring-integration-apns/README.md

 Currently this extension supports the following adapters and their current status is as mentioned below:

-* Outbound Channel Adapter (Status: Testing underway)
+* Outbound Channel Adapter
-* Outbound Gateway (Status: Testing underway)
-* Feedback inbound Channel Adapter (Status: In progress)
+* Feedback inbound Channel Adapter

 #Adapters